 One of the most daunting aspects of downsizing is paring down your belongings.
 The physical burden and emotional toll of saying goodbye to decades well-lived in a home you love can be intimidating.

 Start by taking inventory of your possessions and deciding how much space you will need to keep the things you want to.
 If you need more time to sort through your things, you can rent out storage space or engage professional rightsizing experts to help you with that job.
-If you’re not yet ready to part with most of your belongings, you may want to consider moving later.
+If you’re not yet ready to part with most of your belongings, especially those with sentimental value, you may want to consider moving later.

 At Truehold, we believe you should have the time and resources to move on your schedule.
-With our sale-leaseback solution, you’ll receive 100% of your home’s value in cash, determined using comparable market transactions and a third-party valuation.
+With our residential leaseback agreement, you’ll receive all of your home’s value in cash, determined using comparable market transactions and a third-party valuation.
+What is a sale leaseback?

 If you’d like to learn more, give us a call at (314) 353-9757 and one of our advisors can help determine if Truehold is the best option for you.